lsc-sde/iac-helm-datashield/charts/datashield/README.md

 3. **Demo data not loading**
    - Check Opal pod logs for demo script execution
    - Verify network access to external data sources

+4. **Permission errors with persistent volumes**
+   - All containers run as non-root user (1000) for security
+   - Persistent volumes are configured with matching fsGroup (1000) for proper permissions
+   - If you encounter permission issues, verify your storage class supports fsGroup
+   - For additional security, consider using a storage class that supports SecurityContext constraints

 ### Useful Commands